 Today, I want to leverage the benefits of modern times (cross-platform) and still build toward the targeting machine that shaped my youth.

 Cross-compiling is a very simple concept: instead of compiling the source code and creating binaries for the architecture you are running the compiler on, you create binaries for a different architecture.
 In this case, the host architecture is macOS and the target architecture is AmigaOS.

 Let’s start our journey

 Create a folder “amitools”, enter that folder, and perform the following steps:

 make CPU=m68k SYNTAX=mot

-It downloads the source, building it and make it ready to go.
-I have touched the same subject in lesson #2 so if you need more details on this exact step, check that out.
+It downloads the source, builds it, and makes it ready to go.
+I have touched on the same subject in lesson #2 so if you need more details on this exact step, check that out.

-An assembler builds your code for the machine, while a disassembler translates the machine code into… well assembler :) — which ironically it is supposed to be “better” for your cholesterol but as in everything for life, don’t abuse.
+An assembler builds your code for the machine, while a disassembler translates the machine code into… well assembler :) — which ironically is supposed to be “better” for your cholesterol but as in everything in life, don’t abuse.

-Frank, the author behind vasm has built a ton of amazing software projects and one that he has contributed too is a disassembler.
-Which gives you great insights on how a program works.
+Frank, the author behind vasm has built a ton of amazing software projects and one that he has contributed to is a disassembler.
+Which gives you great insights into how a program works.
 Let’s get that with similar steps:

 wget -q “http://sun.hasenbraten.de/~frank/projects/download/vdam68k.tar.gz”